Perry Sprawls, Ph.D., PE

-Perry Sprawls joined the Emory Faculty in 1960 in the Department of Physics as an Instructor specializing in nuclear physics.
+He began in 1960 in the Department of Physics as an Instructor specializing in nuclear physics.
 During that first year three things occurred that were to give direction to his career and personal life.

 1. Soon after beginning to teach large physics classes in the traditional lecture room format, he saw the opportunity to develop a variety of technological enhancements to produce more enriched learning environments.
 Research and development leading to innovations in the educational process has been a major component of his career that continues today with significant impact at the national and international level.

 2. With a background in nuclear physics, he began to look for applications that would benefit society.
 He soon found that opportunity to apply nuclear physics to medicine in the Department of Radiology.
 His first summer at Emory was as a research physicist in Radiology and that led to a full-time Radiology faculty appointment the next year.
 This was the beginning of a career in medical physics.

 3. In those early days the office next to the physics classroom was occupied by another young instructor and administrative secretary for the English Department staff, Charlotte Williams.
 Charlotte and Perry were married on the Emory Campus in 1961.

 His early research addressed patient radiation dose issues associated with advances in fluoroscopy.
 With a Ph.D. in Bioengineering and graduate study in cardiovascular physiology he was an active research collaborator with the Departments of Surgery and Physiology for many years.
 Within Radiology much of his research contributed to the development of mammography as we practice it today.
 Of special significance has been his development of mathematical models of the x-ray imaging process that are used for optimizing procedures.
 His development of a method for the computer interpretation of medical images (radionuclide scans) in the 1960s was a first step in this long-time evolution.